joederivaenergy/chatbot-2.0/README.md

 You should instantly be redirected to the Amazon Linux console.
 Then type in the command `sudo su -`

 ## How to Update the App (including if the repository is not in Jeremy's Github anymore)
-1. If you need to update the Battery app, type in `rm -rf chatbot`, or rm -rf [the new folder's name]
+1. If you need to update the app, type in `rm -rf chatbot`, or rm -rf [the new folder's name]
 2. Then type in git clone `https://github.com/deriva-jer/chatbot.git` or `git clone [the new github repository link]`
 3. Then type in `cd chatbot` or `cd the new folder's name`.
 4. Then type in `nohup streamlit run app.py --server.port 80 --server.address 0.0.0.0` to run the app in the server 24/7.